 The Friends of UW Medicine Spokane is a local committee who formed in 2011 to support and encourage medical education in Spokane.
 The Friends of UW Medicine committee believe in the importance of supporting each and every Spokane medical student, and medical education in the greater Spokane area and Eastern Washington communities.

 UWSOM Spokane FAQs

-Can I complete the UW SOM the Underserved, Indian, Global or Native Health Pathways at the Spokane WWAMI site?
+Can I complete the UWSOM Underserved, Indian, Global, LGBTQ or Native Health Pathways at the Spokane WWAMI site?

 Yes.
-The Pathways are structured so that all of the WWAMI regional students can complete all of the required Pathway modules.
-Electives, outside experiences and scholarship (research) can all contribute to Pathway completion.
-Contact the Pathway director for more information.
+The Pathways are structured so that WWAMI regional students can complete all of the required Pathway modules.
+Some Pathways are easier to complete in Spokane than others.
+Electives, outside experiences, and research can all contribute to Pathway completion.
+Contact the Pathway Director for more information.